nathanielburman/emotions-caution/README.md

 3. Be Careful can immediatlly prevent an action from occurring

-4. Be Careful can sliw down actions
+4. Be Careful can slow down actions

 5. Be Careful can lead to overthinking